backupbrew/switchbrew/IPC Marshalling.md

 [MemoryAttribute](SVC.md "wikilink") IsBorrowed and IsUncached are never allowed for the source address.

+"Send" means buffer is sent from source process into service process.

+"Receive" means that data is copied from service process into user process.

+"Exchange" means both "Send" and "Receive".

 #### Flags

 Determines what [MemoryState](SVC.md "wikilink") to use with the mapped